ssf1nx/RHH-Ports/README.md

   </table>
 </div>

+## Port Installation
+You can use the [https://jeodc.github.io/RHH-Ports](https://jeodc.github.io/RHH-Ports/) website frontend to download specific ports.
+Clicking the blue Download button on a port will download a zip archive of the port, which you can then copy to `PortMaster/autoinstall` folder.

+Once copied, running the PortMaster application will install the port for you including cover art and gamelist.xml metadata.

 ## Port Capability Requirements
 Some of the ports in this repository have minimum requirements.
 Be sure to check the `port.json` file for a port to see if it lists any of the following requirements: